Google Tag Manager Update 2026: GTM Containers Become Google Tags

 If you prefer the current architecture with separate settings and individual library loads, you can continue using legacy Google Tags in GTM.
 The old flow is not being removed.

-GTM UI Changes in 2026
+GTM UI Changes and Visual Tagging

 Google is also refreshing the GTM interface to support this new architecture: